apache/trafficserver/doc/admin-guide/plugins/slice.en.rst

         Default is 0
         Prefetches successive 'n' slice block requests in the background and caches (with `cache_range_requests` plugin).
-Prefetching is only enabled when first block is written or updated in the cache, which is a cacheable object with miss or hit-stale status. `xdebug` plugin must be enabled with `Via` header request.
-Otherwise, prefetching is disabled.
+Prefetching is only enabled when first block is a cacheable object with miss or hit-stale status.
         Especially for large objects, prefetching can improve cache miss latency.
         -f for short